argosity/stockor-demo/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Extension to the Lanes framework to provide Stockor with demo login support.
+Extension to Stockor that replaces the login menu with choices from pre-defined roles.

 It modifies the login user experience so users can choose what role they would like to use when testing Stockor.